harelba/serium/README.md

 ## Dev envrionment
 1. Clone
-2. Run `dev/prepare-dev-env` (one time only, creates a virtualenv called pycase)
+2. Run `dev/prepare-dev-env` (one time only, creates a virtualenv called serium)
-3. Run `source pycase-activate` every time you wanna meddle with the project
+3. Run `source serium-activate` every time you wanna meddle with the project
-4. pycase module will be part of the venv.
-You can write python code that uses `from pycase... import`
+4. serium module will be part of the venv.
+You can write python code that uses `from serium... import`

 ## Basic Tutorial
 Make sure you have ipython installed on the virtualenv.
-To do that, run `pip install ipython` after running `source pycase-activate`.
+To do that, run `pip install ipython` after running `source serium-activate`.

 Run ipython in order to follow the tutorial and copy-paste stuff into its REPL.